 There are few mountains to hike in Zambales.
 The most popular hike could be Mt Pinatubo.
 Trekking this mountain can be done in one day, which involves riding a 4×4 on a lahar field and a 3-hour trekking back and forth.
 Below are some of the pricing packages if you are coming from Manila:

 Package 1 (from Manila to Pinatubo Crater Lake via Capas) – PHP 2000 to PHP 3000

 Package 2 (from Manila to Pinatubo Crater Lake via Botolan) – PHP 2500

 Take note that this does not include food and may change without further notice.
 If you have an idea about the recent packages to hike Mount Pinatubo, please comment below and we’ll update the blog post. 🙂

 If you like hiking, read our experience hiking Taal Volcano.

 12. Island Hopping in Zambales

 You can just get a bus and heading to Zambales, less than 40 minutes driving.
 There are a few island to visit: Camara Island, Capones Island and you can visit Anawangin Cove and Nagsasa Cove.

-Prices to organize the island hopping are around 2000 PHP for going to Camara, Capones Island and Ananwangin.
-If you include Nagsasa Cove in your itinerary, you will have to pay 2500 PHP total for all the islands.
+Prices to organize the island hopping are around 2000 PHP for going to Camara, Capones Island and Anawangin.
+If you include Nagsasa Cove, Talisayen Cove in your itinerary, you will have to pay 2500 PHP total for all the islands.

 You have to bring your own food to the tour but you can get a gallon of water from the boatmen for 50 PHP for the whole day.
 You can go around Pundaquit and find a carinderia where you can buy food and rice for your day tour.